riven2333/PrivacyPilot/README.md

 ## Contribution

-You are recommanded to contribute PR to the main branch since it is a tiny project now.
+You are recommanded to contribute PR to the develop branch.

 Thanks for your contribution!